Will Invesco Mortgage Capital Inc. (IVR) benefit from Wall Street bulls Calls?

 Invesco Mortgage Capital Inc. (IVR): Who are the competitors?

-The company’s main competitors (and peers) include PennyMac Mortgage Investment Trust (PMT) that is trading 177.41% up over the past 12 months and AGNC Investment Corp.
-(AGNC) that is 76.87% higher over the same period.
-MFA Financial Inc. (MFA) is 14.52% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -32.52% from the last report on Jan 28, 2021 to stand at a total of 38.67 million short shares sold with a short interest ratio of 2.28.
+The company’s main competitors (and peers) include PennyMac Mortgage Investment Trust (PMT) that is trading 233.39% up over the past 12 months and AGNC Investment Corp.
+(AGNC) that is 48.96% higher over the same period.
+MFA Financial Inc. (MFA) is 1008.33% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 15.38% from the last report on Feb 11, 2021 to stand at a total of 27.17 million short shares sold with a short interest ratio of 2.57.